AbhinavRajput-07/Multi_Drone_Network/README.md

 # Multi_Drone_Network
-This project is created under Insititute technical summer project(IIT BOMBAY). this project is about the simulation of drones forming pattern or following the pre defined path.
+This project is created under Insititute technical summer project(IIT BOMBAY). this project is about the simulation of drones forming pattern or following the pre defined path.</br>
+Also a big credit for the completion of this project goes to the intelligent quads github.
+As a lot of resources for this project was used from there.